open4good/open4goods/README.md

 Open4goods is based on verticals, that are the categories of the products.
 From yaml configs, we can totaly set the behavior, scorings, texts of our verticals, and they are also open-source.
 That means that simple PR's to TODO can directly make new products of enhance the user experience of all open4goods users.

 *  TODO

+# Documentation

+TODO : Some documentation is available here

 # Run in dev mode